Spike sorting

 Spike sorting is a class of techniques used in the analysis of electrophysiological data.
 Spike sorting algorithms use the shape(s) of waveforms collected with one or more electrodes in the brain to distinguish the activity of one or more neurons from background electrical noise.

+The raw data for spike sorting comes from electrodes inserted into the brain, where they measure the extracellular potential.
+These electrodes come in many forms of varying size and sophistication, from the simple tetrode array of four electrodes, to multielectrode arrays with hundreds of signals, to integrated multi-thousand count devices such as Neuropixels or Neuralink.